Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 ## Multiple databases with store-and-forward

 In order to overcome this limitation a higher level store-and-forward mechanism needs to be used.
-The Outbox feature can be used to effectively implement a distributed decoupled architecture where:
+The [Outbox](/nservicebus/outbox/) feature can be used to effectively implement a distributed decoupled architecture where:
  * Each endpoint has its own database where it stores both the queues and the user data
- * Messages are not sent immediately when calling `Bus.Send()` but are added to the Outbox table that is stored in the endpoint's own database.
-After completing the handling logic the messages stored in the Outbox table are forwarded to their destination databases
+ * When calling Bus.Send(), messages are stored in the Outbox table rather than getting dispatched immediately.
+The Outbox table is a database table that resides on the same database as that of the endpoint.
+After successful execution of the message handler logic, the messages stored in the Outbox table are forwarded to their destinations.
- * Should one of the forward operations fail, it will be retried by means of the [standard NServiceBus retry mechanism](/nservicebus/errors/automatic-retries.md).
-This might result in some messages being sent more than once but Outbox automatically handles the deduplication of incoming messages based on their ID, providing `exactly-once` message delivery guarantee.
+ * Should any of the forward operations were to fail, it will be retried using the standard [retry mechanism](/nservicebus/errors/automatic-retries.md).
+However, this might result in some messages to be sent multiple times.
+To mitigate this and to provide `exactly-once` message delivery guarantee, the Outbox feature automatically handles the de-duplication of incoming messages based on their ID.

 ## Current endpoint